Basic information about Notrhern Territory

 - Discover Darwin old town and Botanical Gardens

-- Get to know more about WWII and Oil Storage Tunnels
+- Visit and learn about WWII Oil Storage Tunnels

 - Head to Indo Pacific Marine if you want to know more about living coral and other sea creatures.